“I think I should pay more taxes,” said no sole trader ever.

 What is a tax deduction?

 Despite having “tax” and “deduction” in its name, a tax deduction isn’t money deducted from the taxes you pay, that you then get to keep.
-Instead, a tax deduction reduces the amount of income you have to pay taxes on, resulting in less tax and a lower effective tax rate.
+Instead, a tax deduction reduces the amount of income you have to pay taxes on, resulting in less tax owed and a lower effective tax rate.

 Sounds confusing?
 Let’s break it down:

-Bridgette is a custom furniture maker.
 She receives an order for a bespoke dining table and cabinet sets, which requires a purchase of $7,000 worth of wood and other materials to complete.
-She claims these purchases as a tax deduction when lodging her taxes, as they meet the IRD's requirements for a valid claim (cost of goods sold).
-Bridgette makes $75,000 a year selling her furniture, excluding GST, which is income before expenses.
-By claiming the cost of materials as a tax deduction, she reduces her taxable income from $75,000 to $68,000.
-At $75k, Bridgette's effective income tax rate was 20.9%, and she would have had to pay the IRD $15,670 in income tax.
-By claiming a tax deduction and reducing her taxable income to $68k, her effective tax rate becomes 19.7%, and her tax bill is $13,420.
-That's a tax saving of $2250 just from this one deduction claimed!
+She claims these purchases as a tax deduction when lodging her taxes, as they meet the IRD’s requirements for a valid claim (cost of goods sold).

 Who can claim tax deductions?

 In New Zealand, people who aren’t in business (eg. PAYE employees) can’t claim business expenses.
-They are eligible to claim tax deduction for a few specific things like:
+Companies usually cover all work-related costs for PAYE employees, which is why they aren’t eligible to claim work-related expenses as a general rule.

-• commission charged on earning interest or dividends
+- commission charged on earning interest or dividends

-• tax preparation fees
+- tax preparation fees

-• income protection insurance
+- certain income protection insurance premiums

-• the expense relates directly to earning income,
+- the expense relates directly to earning income,

-• or running your business.
+- or running your business.

 Claiming expenses are a brilliant way to pay less in taxes, while spending more money on your business.
 Huge win-win